VIRIAN

 January 1, 2024

-of the failed mathematician
+resort of the failed mathematician”—we present Parabellum

-βwe present Parabellum, a program for simulating
+, a program for

-Regarding ambiguity; it has been said that
+truth and importance of any proposition.
+Indeed, it has been said that “facts

-facts speak for themselves with
+speak for themselves with overwhelming precision”

-.
-This is only exactly two thirds true:
+lum, this is only exactly two thirds true:

 1)

-speak for themselves,
+facts do speak for themselves,

 2)